 MDS views childhood as a journey that is enhanced in a positive and caring learning experience.
 We stress the importance of building community by establishing routines, procedures, and attitudes that foster trust among the students and teachers.
 We treat and talk with each other in ways that model respect.

 Hundreds of students have benefited thanks to the initiative of Mizzentop Day School’s Founding Head, Lisa Daniels.
-Along with a dedicated group of supporters, Mrs. Daniels launched Mizzentop as a small, independent secular preschool on Quaker Hill in Pawling in 1998.
+She, along with a dedicated group of supporters, founded MDS as a small, independent secular preschool on Quaker Hill in Pawling in 1998.
 It was a new chapter in the history of education in Pawling and its surrounding communities.
 We answered a community need for individually tailored learning for preschool through elementary students, and a before and after school program.

 Our program grew to include art, music, drama, computer, physical education, foreign language, plays, overnight field trips, and a Middle School.
 We quickly outgrew our first campus and in 2002, we moved to our current location in what was then the Norman Vincent Peale Center for Positive Thinking in the heart of Pawling, New York.
 In the 2022-23 academic year, Mizzentop expanded the campus, with Karin Shultz as Head of School, to include a separate middle school wing as well as a special areas wing for art, music, technology, and PE.

 Throughout the years, our graduates have been accepted to secondary schools such as Loomis Chaffee, The Hotchkiss School, Trinity-Pawling, The Frederick Gunn School, Fordham Preparatory School, Suffield Academy, Berkshire School, and Canterbury School.